top of page

 Slab Dehydration and Fluid Flow

 Subducting slab experiences dehydration due to increases in pressure and temperature.
 The dehydrated water inserted into the mantle wedge results in flux melting, responsible for the arc volcanism.
 Slab dehydration and fluid flow in the subducting zones are numerically studied.
-The model results explain melt distribution, non-volcanic seismic tremor, and transition from subduction infancy to mature subduction through a spontaneous mechanical decoupling at the slab interface (Yoo and Lee, 2020; Lee and Kim, 2021; Lee and Kim, under review).
+The model results explain melt distribution, non-volcanic seismic tremor, and transition from subduction infancy to mature subduction through a spontaneous mechanical decoupling at the slab interface (Yoo and Lee, 2020; Lee and Kim, 2021; Lee and Kim, 2023; Ha et al. 2025, Huh et al., 2026).

 핫핑거.png